Overview

 Encryption ensures that protected or sensitive information is not intercepted during email transmission, thus protecting you and the university from potentially costly and reputation-damaging data breaches.

-One of the drawbacks of Microsoft's new encryption platform is that this functionality will not work for UT faculty, staff, and students who use UT's Gmail as their preferred mailbox.
+NOTE: One drawback of Microsoft's new encryption platform is that this functionality will not work for UT faculty, staff, and students who use UT's Gmail as their preferred mailbox.

 Recommend Types of Emails to Encrypt